Skip to content

 Exploring a new country

-Although an internship is not exactly a holiday you have enough spare time to explore the country.
-Plan some trips and spare time activities for your weekends.
-Ask your colleagues at the company, students in your hosting organisation or the coordinator about different possibilities like sport events, concerts, local clubs.
+While an internship may not resemble a holiday, you'll find that you have ample spare time to delve into the culture of the host country.
+Plan weekend trips and engage in various leisure activities.
+Consult with colleagues at the company, fellow students in your hosting organization, or the coordinator for suggestions on sports events, concerts, and local clubs.

 What if... - Coping with unexpected situations